thesavourist/FermBuddy/README.md

 FermBuddy is an open-source display for hydrometers.
 It connects directly to fermentation monitoring devices and displays gravity, temperature, estimated attenuation and estimated ABV at a glance.

-Currently, only Tilt hydrometers are supported.
+Currently, only Tilt and Tilt Pro Mini hydrometers are supported.

 ## License